Hopac/Hopac/Docs/Programming.md

 For simplicity, the above computes the length of the input list just once and then approximates the lengths of the sub-lists resulting from the split.
 It also assumes that **threshold** is greater than zero.
 Using a function like the above you can experiment, perhaps by writing a simple driver program, to find a threshold that gives the best speed-ups.

-Please note that the implementations of merge sort given in this section are by no means meant to demonstrate state-of-the-art implementations of merge sort.
-There are many tricks that one can use to speed-up the sequential parts of a merge sort.

 Programming with Alternatives
 -----------------------------